Skip to main content

 The exclusivity clause specifies whether the appointment is exclusive or non-exclusive.
 If exclusive, it should comply with the Vertical Agreements Block Exemption Order 2022 and must not include any hardcore restrictions such as absolute territorial protection or resale price maintenance.

-The minimum purchase targets clause is essential in exclusive distribution agreements to ensure the distributor actively promotes and sells the products.
+The minimum purchase targets clause is essential in exclusive distribution agreements to confirm the distributor actively promotes and sells the products.
 It should specify the measurement period, the consequences of failure, and the supplier's remedies.

 The pricing and payment terms clause sets the prices at which the supplier will sell to the distributor, the payment period, and the consequences of late payment under the Late Payment of Commercial Debts (Interest) Act 1998.